This article will explain what a missed shift is, list common causes, and highlight why knowing these reasons is vital.

 Missed shifts can be a big problem for any business.
 But there are effective ways to handle this.
 One of the best solutions is to change how scheduling is done.
 This can make a big difference in reducing missed shifts.

-Flexible scheduling solutions
+Flexible hours and scheduling solutions

 Introducing flexible scheduling can really help in cutting down on missed shifts.
 This approach gives employees some control over their work hours, which can be a big help for them.